Sitin/the-love-geometry/python/README.md

 Implement the validator that checks parsed structures and shows messages in case when user writes a meaningless state of love.
 You also can integrate some checks into the grammar but the parser should not swallow errors (e.g. if user does something you consider as wrong he or she should receive an error).

+It is up to you whether the semantic check has to be implemented in the parser library or at the server application.
+But we want to keep an ability to receive an unchecked (original) response.
+And, please, don't put the logic inside the controller.

+### Completion Checklist

+- [ ] Implement semantic validation on the parser or server application level.
+- [ ] Keep the possibility for the pure (unchecked) run of the parser.
+- [ ] Propagate errors to the client.
+- [ ] Document your decisions.
+- [ ] Add or update the code in the Jupyter notebook to test your solution.

 Step 4.
 Circles of Affection (optional)
 ---------------------------------------